Michelle Trachtenberg: 1988–2005: Career beginnings and Buffy the Vampire Slayer

 In 2004, after Buffy and Truth or Scare, Trachtenberg appeared in the music video for the Trapt song "Echo" and as Jenny in the teen comedy film EuroTrip.
 That same year, Trachtenberg played Wendy in Mysterious Skin, Gregg Araki's film adaptation of Scott Heim's novel.
 Wendy is the best friend of Neil (Joseph Gordon Levitt), a teenage hustler in small-town Kansas.
 The film debuted at the 2004 Venice Film Festival.
 She also had a recurring role in the HBO series Six Feet Under, as Celeste, a spoiled pop star.

 In March 2005, Trachtenberg starred in Walt Disney Pictures' comedy sports drama film Ice Princess as Casey Carlyle, a science whiz, who is torn between a future in academia and her newfound dream of being a competitive figure skater.

 2006–2010: Gossip Girl and other work

-In April 2006, Trachtenberg guest-starred in the episode of House, "Safe".
+In April 2006, Trachtenberg guest-starred an the episode of House, "Safe".
 She revealed on the December 22, 2006, episode of Late Night with Conan O'Brien that House was her favorite show, and that she was friends with one of the producers and had asked to be a guest star.

 In November 2006, Trachtenberg guest starred in season six of the crime drama Law & Order: Criminal Intent.
 In the episode "Weeping Willow", she played the role of Willow, a kidnapped video blogger, likely based on lonelygirl15.
-Trachtenberg also appeared in the Fall Out Boy music video for "This Ain't a Scene, It's an Arms Race" and the Joaquin Phoenix-directed music video for "Tired of Being Sorry" by Ringside.